 Hit and Run Insurance: What You Need to Know

-You come out of a café and discover that someone backed into your car while you were having lunch.
+You come out of a café and discover someone backed into your car while you were having lunch.
 Your headlight’s smashed, your bumper’s dented, and there’s no note on the windshield.
 “Someone hit my car and left!” you say, followed by something unprintable.
 Now what?

 If you’re the victim of a hit-and-run accident, your car insurance can help you.
 Here’s a step-by-step guide to how hit-and-run insurance works in different scenarios.